-FINISH LINE SCRABBLE GAME
+SHORTER GAMEPLAY OPTION: FINISH LINE SCRABBLE

+New Scrabble game players should find this version faster and more inviting than the standard version.
 In this variant, the game is over when one player reaches a pre-decided score, no matter how many tiles are left.
 This variant allows mixed play-level groups, as the score needed to win depends on the level of the player (Beginner, Intermediate, or Expert).
 Here are the points needed to win the game.